-To the extent practicable, the licensee should use simulator training, because it provides a realistic and interactive environment and is an efficient method for enhancing human response in complex situations.
+While there are potential limitations to the use of simulators for BDBA, the licensee should use simulator training, as appropriate, because it provides a realistic and interactive environment, and is an efficient method for enhancing human response in complex situations.
+Where simulator training is not used, other means to address the human response / human and organizational performance aspects should be implemented.